cklose2000/pinescript-mcp-server/memory-bank/activeContext.md

 - Designing a system that can be extended to other providers in the future
 - Successfully resolving OpenAI API key handling for multi-line .env file entries
 - Supporting model-specific configurations for different LLM models
+- Using Supabase for both regular database storage and vector search capabilities

 ### Key Milestones
 - End of Week 3: Review prompt engineering improvements